 Yes.
-There are currently three locations open for business right now:
+There are five retail sports betting locations open for business:

 Anyone over 21 can gamble in the Mountain State.

 Yes.
-Currently, FanDuel Sportsbook and DraftKings Sportsbook are the two mobile sports betting app accepting bets.
+Currently, FanDuel Sportsbook, DraftKings Sportsbook, and BetMGM are the thee mobile sports betting app accepting bets.

 Yes.
 Almost every fantasy sports company operates in West Virginia.